magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 When upgrading from 2.0.X or 2.1.X to 2.2.X, please see [Upgrade from 2.0.X or 2.1.X](#old-version).
 For additional information on the release, see the [{{site.data.var.ece}} 2.2 Release Notes].

 <div class="bs-callout bs-callout-warning" markdown="1">
 Always apply and test a patch your local system in an active branch.
-You can push and test in an Integration environment prior to deploying across all environments.
+You can push and test in an Development (Integration) environment prior to deploying across all environments.
 </div>

 ## Supported upgrade paths to 2.2 {#upgradepaths}